xichengeva/WiseInteract/README.md

 # Highly efficient discovery of active compounds against protein sequences with WiseInteract
-Official implementation of WiseInteract, a state-of-the-art method for compound protein interaction prediction.
+WiseInteract, a state-of-the-art method for compound protein interaction prediction.
 This repository contains all code, instructions, and model weights necessary to run the method or to retrain a model.
 If you have any questions, feel free to open an issue or reach out to us: niubuying@simm.ac.cn
 ![image](https://github.com/user-attachments/assets/179253b5-4de7-47b8-8907-2ea2edb0d227)

 # Description